Olga (ballet): Performance history

 In 2010, the ballet was staged at the Dnipropetrovsk Academic Opera and Ballet Theatre.
 This production was staged by the choreographer Oleg Nikolaev, the conductor Yuriy Porokhovnyk, the designer Daria Bila and the choir leader Valentin Puchkov-Sorochinsky.
 After seeking permission from Yevhen Stankovych, Porokhovnyk added excerpts from the ballet Vikings to the score.
 Under Nikolaev's choreography, the ballet consisted of eight episodes, creating a detailed composition of dance symphony and polyphony.

 On 12 September 2020 the ballet was performed in Dnipro to commemorate the 1075th anniversary of Anne of Kiev, who was Olga's great-granddaughter.

 Synopsis

-The first act consists of three dynamic pictures: childhood, youth and growing up.
-Olga is shown as a child, a girl and a young woman.
-As a child she was almost taken prison; as a girl she meets her future husband; as a young woman she appears as a bride.
+The first act consists of three dynamic pictures: childhood, youth, and growing up.
+Olga is shown as a child, a girl, and a young woman.
+As a child she was almost taken prisoner; as a girl, she meets her future husband; as a young woman, she appears as a bride.
 It is her marriage, which forms the character of the future princess.

 The second act is a story about Olga's reign, the most important moment of which was a trip to Constantinople and the adoption of Orthodox Christianity.
 The climactic scene is the final apotheosis, in which Olga, Madonna-like on a cross-shaped icon, holds her little grandson Vladimir in her arms.